dev-xo/remix-saas/README.md

 Let's review some of template's important folders:

-    ├── modules         # Groups app logic and splits it into smaller sections.
+    ├── models          # Stores database interactions.
-      ├──                 Stores related components, database interactions, configs, utils etc.
+    ├── services        # Stores configs, utils and and template initializers.
-      ├──                 This folder could also be called "lib" or "services".
+      ├──                 This folder could also be called "lib" or "modules".

     ├── routes
-      ├── api           # Stores Stripe Webhook Endpoint file, and any realted API calls.
+      ├── api           # Stores Stripe Webhook Endpoint, and any realted API calls.
-      ├── resources     # Stores database calls, redirects, session updates and so on.
+      ├── resources     # Stores app logic, redirects and session updates.

+### Authentication

+Stripe Stack provides Social and Form Authentication.

-### Authentication Strategies
+### Social Authentication

-To provide authentication to our app, we will need to get the secret API Keys from our Socials Providers.
+To start using Social Authentication, we'll need to get the secret API Keys from our Socials Providers.
 Below here you can find all template's Providers OAuth Documentations.

 - [Google OAuth](https://developers.google.com/identity/protocols/oauth2)